batterts/stepper-motor/README.md

  - digital camera mount that follows the stars
  - gimbal that follows a bluetooth position

-# Begginer stepper motor project
+# Beginner stepper motor project

 # Parts list